YuanRuQian/group-2-final-project/README.md

 ## Pre Dev Setup

 First, sync gradle files in the project.
-This will download all the dependencies needed for the project.
+This will download all the dependencies needed for the project. ( `File > Sync Project with Gradle Files`)

 ### Pre-commit hook setup